-Nike Cross Country Camp at Winona State University gives high school distance runners the chance to learn and run in one of the finest training environments in the Midwest.
+The 2019 Nike Cross Country Camp at Winona State University gives high school distance runners the chance to develop proper running technique in one of the finest training environments in the Midwest.

-Nike Cross Country Camp at Winona State University is open to any ability level, from beginners to state champion runners.
-The only requirement is the desire to have fun, and be the best you can be!
+The Nike XC Camp at Winona State University is open to runners of all abilities, from beginners to state champions.
+The only requirements needed are the desire to have fun and to be the best you can be!
 Our camp is designed to teach you the fundamentals of cross country.
-The emphasis will be on providing you a great fun-filled learning week.
+The emphasis is on providing you a great, fun-filled learning week.

 - Nike Running Camp T-shirt

 Head Coach Zach Kughn

 Zach Kughn was hired as the Warriors' head cross country coach prior to the 2018 season.
 He will lead both the men's and women's programs and serve as an assistant coach for the track & field team.View Zach's Bio ⟩

 A former Big Sky Conference Champion while attending Montana State University, Kughn most recently served as the graduate assistant coach at Dakota Wesleyan University for the cross country and track teams.
 At Dakota Wesleyan, Kughn saw the women's team net its highest conference finish in program history and coached the Tigers' first-ever cross country conference champion.

 Prior to his stint at Dakota Wesleyan in 2017, Kughn spent one year as a coach at Montana State after graduation.
 His coaching experience also includes two seasons as the head coach at Grand Blanc High School from 2014-16.